Muddz/Regret/readme.md

 Regret is a Android library for apps that wants to implement an undo/redo feature.
 The library is simple to use and will persist your history until you clear it manually and works with all primitive types and any Serializable object.

-Regret is based on this [Undo/Redo algorithm](https://github.com/Muddz/Undo-Redo-Algorithm) for the
+Regret is based on the [Undo-Redo data structure](https://github.com/Muddz/UndoRedoList) for the